BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 2 (Am-Az)

 Masami Obari (Japanese only).
 His specialty is anime based on fighting games, and you can always count on absurd levels of torso development for both fanboys and fangirls in his work.
 Thanks to the miracle of alphabetical order, his introduction here is going to be downright overwhelming.
 The most individual characters in a single story in BU--14, and that's just the first two OVAs!--his most over-the-top character design, and the hands-down flat-out smuttiest piece of work he's ever had major involvement in.
 To make things a little easier, let's break this entry down into two groups.

-Seiru Tenmyouin; Kyoka; Shaia (middle row);
+Seiryu Tenmyouin; Kyoka; Shaia Hishizaki (middle row);

 Unnamed victim from Angel BladeAngel Blade from Angel BladeMoena from Angel Blade

-Seiru from Angel BladeKyoka from Angel BladeShaia from Angel Blade
+Seiryu from Angel BladeKyoka from Angel BladeShaia from Angel Blade

-Ayame from Angel BladeEmily from Angel Blade
+Ayame from Angel BladeEmily from Angel BladeAngel Ender from Angel Blade

 Phantom Lady; Karin; unnamed secretary (bottom row)

-Nail Kaiser from Angel BladeChloe from Angel BladeIren from Angel Blade
+Nailkaizer from Angel BladeChloe from Angel BladeElaine from Angel Blade

 Phantom Lady from Angel BladeKarin from Angel BladeSecretary from Angel Blade

-Behind the scenes at Bernard Academy, we witness the discussion of an evil plan, called Operation Mother, between the principal of the Academy (as he enjoys a young carnal snack) and a mysterious woman named Lady Nail Kaiser.
+Behind the scenes at Bernard Academy, we witness the discussion of an evil plan, called Operation Mother, between the principal of the Academy (while he enjoys a young carnal snack) and a mysterious woman named Nailkaizer.
 She is an executive member of the organization Dark Mother, and appears under cover as the Academy's Houjo-sensei (and wearing a much more modest outfit than she normally does).
 Infamous singer Peaches talks about and praises members of the "fourth sex," or "herms."
-She would get a kick out of the ladies of Dark Mother.
-"State variation" is an expression I use here to talk about the phenomenon of anime women's breasts notably changing size between scene cuts, usually due to poor production, but it means much more here.
-These characters not only have the Obari Overbuild and undress to impress, but most of them can change their genitals at will; Lady Nail's first appearance at the beginning of the first OVA won't leave your mind easily.
-This also means that we don't see actual male characters in the scenes (the principal excepted), therefore, more characters to feature here.
-Nail works in the field with two other mutants, Chloe and Iren, who can not only fight, but disguise themselves to get where they want to, hence, Iren's turn to hear every wise guy go, "hello, nurse!"--until she gets her syringe out, that is.
-Dark Mother is under the command of a woman who is referred to as Phantom Lady, but, also being a mutant, is featured in the second OVA playing catch with Lady Nail, and doing the pitching.
+She would get a kick out of the ladies(?) of Dark Mother.
+"State variation" is an expression I use here to talk about the phenomenon of anime women's breasts notably changing size between scene cuts due to poor production, but it means much more here.
+These characters not only have the Obari Overbuild and undress to impress, but they can change their genitals at will; Nailkaizer's first appearance at the beginning of the first OVA won't leave your mind easily.
+This also means that we don't always see actual male characters in the 18+ scenes, therefore, more characters to feature here.
+Nailkaizer works in the field with two other mutants, Chloe and Elaine, who can not only fight, but disguise themselves to get where they want to, hence, Elaine's turn to hear every wise guy go, "hello, nurse!"--until she gets her syringe out, that is.
+Dark Mother is under the command of a woman who is referred to as Phantom Lady, but, also being a mutant, is featured in the second OVA playing catch with Nailkaizer, and doing the pitching.
 She could well have the biggest chest Obari has ever designed; she definitely gives Gravion's Mizuki Tachibana a run for her money.
 She is also very notable for her incredibly milky...complexion.
 Yeah, that's it.
 Karin is a mutant who refers to Phantom Lady as "mother."
-Normally, she just spies on the goings-on, but gets a bit more active (but not that way...yet) at the end of the second OVA.
-Also present at the meeting of the two sick minds near the beginning is the principal's secretary, who only appears briefly in one episode in the background of one scene (that blur in the foreground is one of Lady Nail's), but long--and large--enough to make it here.
+Normally, she just spies on the goings-on, but gets a bit more active at the end of the second OVA, and right into it in the sequel Angel Blade Punish! (more on that below).
+Also present at the meeting of the two sick minds near the beginning is the principal's secretary, who only appears briefly in that episode in the background of one scene (that blur in the foreground is Nailkaizer's right one), but long--and large--enough to make it here.
 Okay (inhale).
 As you might have gathered by now, this is not the kindest title as far as sex goes; there's only one truly "yes!" consensual scene in the first two OVAs, but there's still at least one more episode, so who knows?
-However, if you can overlook that, you can find a few laughs, some characters you can sympathize with and/or admire as well as drool over, and a plot that's a little less convoluted than a lot of Obari's recent work.
+However, if you can overlook that, you can find a few laughs, some characters you can sympathize with and/or admire as well as drool over, and a plot that's a little less convoluted than a lot of Obari's recent work--but only a little.

 Just a Line.